equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 **Cloud Coding is  ideology in which you do your software development on a remote development server using your computer/laptop as a client device.**

 That means your language
-environment, test DB, development Db, source control, ... everything is on a VM (Virtual Machine) or dedicated server.
+environment, test DB, development DB, source control, ... everything is on a VM (Virtual Machine) or dedicated server.
 Also all the related external API calls (PayPal, Facebook API, ...)  is set up on a remote VM.
 All you need to do is connect to that VM.

 > If you don't know what VM is please have a look at the bottom of the article for F.A.Q.